 Borealis – multi-element sniper rifle (PS4 exclusive)

 This is a one-size-fits-all weapon due to its ability to change elements, so it’s extremely handy in Raids.
 The Borealis allows the player to charge the weapons’s damage type, cycling between Solar, Arc and Void.
 This works well for those who have no idea what enemy type they will be going up against.
 If you run across Solar enemies, change cycle the Borealis to Solar.
 Encounter different enemies, shift to Arc or Void – whichever is most effective.

 Another nice thing about the sniper rifle is that upon breaking an enemy shield, it will transfer one bullet from reserves into the magazine.
 That makes it so there isn’t a need to reload right after firing, giving you a clear and easy shot at whoever was holding that shield.

 Unfortunately, Borealis is a PlayStation 4 exclusive at this time, which means PC and Xbox One players won’t be able to get their hands on it for a least a year.

 Since we’re on the subject of Exotics, in the video, Arekkz shows off two really neat items which aren’t weapons.
 These are a ship and a sparrow.

-Erianna’s Vengeance is an Exotic ship which features an interesting transmat effect modification.
+Erianna’s Vengeance is an Exotic ship which drops with an interesting transmat effect modification.
 In this instance, the ship adds a Cabal drop pod appearance to the player’s transmat effect.
 This means that when the player drops in, they are essentially coming in like a Cabal.
 You can replace this with any transmat effect in your inventory, of course.

 The sparrow, Vanishing Point, will reload the player’s weapon while riding it, and the boosters are rather over the top instead of the typical glow out the back end.
 It’s a very handy vehicle to have that also makes you look cool in the process.